Are you a good communicator?

 This is straightforward, but don’t ask simple questions, probe.
 The answers to probing questions lend insight into the person(s) that you are trying to build a relationship with.
 For example, finding out that the person you are talking with has never watched Breaking Bad (me, but I’ve started watching and am currently in Season 2) allows you to carry the conversation beyond the normal, what do you do?

 One trait of a good communicator is to never assume.
 However, you’re talking more about building a human connection.
 This is a fine line, between work and play, but we normally need to have a genuine trust or like with the person we do business with.
 Find the common ground.
 It might be sports, kids, a love of Disney or even a television show.
 This five minutes of small talk goes a long way into strengthening a relationship.

 Look in the mirror

 Pacing yourself with the person you are speaking with helps put that person at ease.
-I find it’s helpful to follow their body language, and match the speed of their words and the excitement in their voice.
-This tip can be used on conference calls, personal meetings or at networking events.
-Mirroring the person you are communicating with reduces barriers and leads to a more in depth communication.
+I find it is helpful to follow their body language and match the speed of their words and the excitement in their voice.
+This tip can be used for conference calls, personal meetings or at networking events.
+Mirroring the person you are communicating with reduces barriers and leads to a more in-depth communication.
 It’s always easier to communicate with someone when you walk next to them rather than ahead or behind them.

 Successful communication encompasses a variety of skills beyond talking that require practice and the desire to improve.
 A good communicator knows it is not about them, but the person they are communicating with.
 Even with all the technology in the world, my girls remind me daily we need to talk with, not to or at someone.
 It is a connection that goes beyond the spoken word.
 After all, the whole intent of communicating is to build a relationship.